Single-Handed Trans-Atlantic Race: The OSTAR, 1976

 1976 saw the biggest edition of the race, in all senses.
-125 boats entered, and the 128 ft Vendredi Treize returned as ITT Oceanic.
+125 boats entered, and the 128 ft Vendredi 13 returned as ITT Oceanic.
 However, the all-time size record for the race, and probably for any single-hander, was set by Alain Colas, sailing the 236 ft four-masted schooner Club Mediterranée.
 Although about the same overall length as HMS Victory (which had a crew of 820), this modern boat was expressly designed for easy handling.

 At the start of the race, during login, in it was discovered that one of the entrants, David Sandeman, was under age at 17 years and 176 days, which was 189 days or 6 months under the youngest age permitted at the time.
 He had entered "Sea Raider", a 35 ft monohull which had very carefully been equipped and prepared in Jersey, Channel Islands for this race.
 David was not allowed to officially start, but he crossed the line unofficially after the last boat had left.
 Halfway across the Atlantic a Russian trawler ran into him in the dark during a storm after being warned with a red spotlight.
 The Russian crew never saw him, but their ship damaged the starboard mast halyards, which required substantial work by the Russian crew to repair the boat sufficiently to allow it to continue.
 David Sandeman was later listed in the Guinness Book of Records as being the youngest person to single-handedly sail the Atlantic between Jersey, UK, and Rhode Island.

 The race was organised into three classes: Jester (J): up to 38 ft; Gipsy Moth (G): 38 to 65 ft; and Penduick (P): over 65 ft, unlimited.
 Monohulls and multihulls were not segregated.
 It is notable that the second-placed boat overall was a trimaran of the smallest class, and perhaps even more so that third place went to a monohull from the same class.